ualib/agda-algebras/doc/TYPES2021/referee/report-summary.md

     Do we still need this local assumptions?
 If so, we need to explain.

-    (Probably we can disregard this; I think the link is to the old version, and the comments don't apply to the new version.)

 2.  (p.
 8) ~~aren't~~ `_IsHomImageOf_` and `epi` ~~almost synonyms?
 Why do we have both, why don't we define~~ `_IsHomImageOf_` ~~in terms of~~ `epi`? ~~(same comment for~~ `subalgebras` and `mon`).